noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - replatform: lift and shift then replacement/refactor
   - this is more incremental then a pure lift and shift
   - you will need to connect the remaining legacy services with the new cloud services until everything is fully migrated

+## APIs

+### REST

+- Representational state transfer (REST) refers to architectures that follow six constraints:
+  - Separation of concerns via a client-server model.
+  - State is stored entirely on the client and the communication between the client and server is stateless.
+  - The client will cache data to improve network efficiency.
+  - There is a uniform interface (in the form of an API) between the server and client.
+  - As complexity is added into the system, layers are introduced.
+There may be multiple layers of RESTful components.
+  - Follows a code-on-demand pattern, where code can be downloaded on the fly (in our case implemented in Lambda) and changed without having to update clients.
+- API-First strategy: where each service within their stack is first and always released as an API

 ## high availability